-9.2.2.1 Use-The log provides a source of consecutive serial numbers for the laboratory's sample identification.
-For each sample it should identify the serial number, requester, analysis request number, requester's sample identification, date received, analyses required, type of material, date completed, sample disposition and date.
+9.2.2.1 Use-The purposes of the log are to provide a source of consecutive serial numbers for the laboratory's sample identification (serial number) and to serve as a record of sample information.
+The following information is typical of that which should be included in the log for each sample: serial number, requester, requester's sample identification, date sample received, analyses required, type of material, date analyses completed, and sample disposition and date.

-9.2.2.2 Distribution-The log should be retained by the laboratory.
+9.2.2.2 Distribution-The original should be retained by the laboratory.